MosquitoHunt3r/TheGateKeepers/README.md

 # The Gate Keepers Game

-This is a simple mock interview game that I created to help me practice for my first job as a penetration tester.
-I hope it can also assist others who are aspiring to start their career or even ethical hackers applying for a different company.
+This is a simple interview game that I created to help me practice for my first job as a penetration tester.
+I hope it can also assist others who are aspiring to start their career or just help in applying for a different company.
 Please keep in mind that I'm not a professional developer, so the code may not be perfect.
 This was my very first program, and it helped me practice my basic Python skills.

 ## Purpose